Quick Start for Developers

 Note

-With the conda environment activated, you can switch branches and update just the polaris package with:
+With the environment activated, you can switch branches and update just the polaris package with:

 python -m pip install --no-deps --no-build-isolation -e .

-This will be substantially faster than rerunning ./configure_polaris_envs.py ... but at the risk that dependencies are not up-to-date.
+This will be substantially faster than rerunning ./deploy.py ... but at the risk that dependencies are not up-to-date.
 Since dependencies change fairly rarely, this will usually be safe.

 Building E3SM components